contentful/contentful-space-sync/README.md

 By using the `--content-model-only` option, you can copy only Content Types and Locales.
 This means you'll get a space with the same content structure, but with no content at all.

+This might be useful if you have been trying things out but want to start fresh with your content, or if you have a need to [delete fields](#deleting-fields) from your existing Content Types.

 # Copying only content

 By using the `--skip-content-model` option, you can copy only Entries and Assets.
 This assumes you have used this script before with the `--content-model-only` option or created the exact same content structure by hand.